All Episodes

 And it becomes hard to argue.

-They just do you know there's not a single Republican that holds statewide office in California.
+They just, do you know there's not a single Republican that holds statewide office in California?

 The last Republican to win California was Reagan.

-Last time, in 1984 maybe, I don't know if Bush carried California or not, but this is 84-88.
+I don't know whether Bush carried California or not, but is it 84, 88?

 Now stop and think of this for a second.